PawanKumar08/PawanKumar08/noiseui.md

 - __Edit:__ Allows you to edit the location details and device mappings

 - __Delete:__ Allows you to delete the location.
-Before the location gets deleted, the devices mapped to locations will be dis-associated, the tag mappings will be removed.
+Before the location gets deleted, the devices mapped to locationswill be dis-associated, the tag mappings will be removed.

+User can select one or more location and export statistics about the location.
+The exported statistics table contains the following:

+- Location details.
+- Day and night data averages statistics for Leq, Lmin, Lmax, L10, L50, L90, L95 - mean, std etc.

 ![OrbiwanImages]({{ page.image_path }}/Location_option01.png)